 Do I Have a Pasta Salad Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Pasta Salad Recall Lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Pasta Salad Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.

 Free Pasta Salad Recall Lawsuit Evaluation: Again, if you or a loved one was sickened after eating pasta salad, you should contact our law firm immediately.
 You may be entitled to compensation by filing a food poisoning lawsuit and our lawyers can help.